petermlm/ProbPy/README.md

 # To Do

-* Add variables that change over time so implementation with them are simpler.
+* Add variables that change over time so implementations with them are simpler.

 * Allow variable domains that are not only strings.

 * Implement *factorOp* algorithm using a parallel approach.

-* Add licence.

-* Add simple operators for the factor operations, like the * for factor multiplication.

 * Make documentation out of doc strings.